This document explains how to migrate data from Amazon Redshift to BigQuery using a virtual private cloud (VPC) network.

 Grant access to your Amazon Redshift cluster

-Follow the instructions from Amazon to whitelist the IP ranges of your private Amazon Redshift cluster.
+Follow the instructions from Amazon to allowlist the IP ranges of your private Amazon Redshift cluster.
 In a later step, you will define the private IP range in this VPC network, when you set up the transfer.

 Grant access to your Amazon S3 bucket